-Students will report to the clinical site in an alert condition prepared for the training events of the day.
+Students will report to the clinical site in alert condition prepared for the training events of the day.
 Students will demonstrate a satisfactory pace of training progression and sound judgement.

 After demonstrating competency, students are allowed to perform patient testing under direct supervision.
 You are not allowed to result patient testing without this direct supervision.
 Doing so can result in immediate dismissal from your clinical site and a F in the course.
+If you are asked to result patient testing by your preceptor, please contact Jennifer Picher immediately so she can address this situation with the clinical site.